 Mike Jones, the original hero of StarTropics, is back in Seattle with his archaeologist uncle, Dr. Jones, where they unlock the secret time-traveling powers of a book called the Oxford Wonder World.
 The alien spell (which just happens to be "Papa Oom Mow Mow" from the Trashmen's 1963 song "Surfin' Bird"), immediately sends Mike tumbling through time on a quest to find the mystical Tetrads.
 (Yes, Tetrads, as in the different block shapes found in Tetris).
-This sets up the game's chapter system, as each chapter will take place in a different time period, which some StarTropics fans have found disappointing, but in this gamer's humble opinion, was a better idea than a retread of island, island, island, island, island...
+This sets up the game's chapter system, as each chapter will take place in a different time period, which some StarTropics fans have found disappointing, but in my humble opinion, was a better idea than a retread of island, island, island, island, island...

 However, there are a few more logic puzzles in Zoda's Revenge than I remember there being in StarTropics.
 StarTropics had a couple of thinking moments in its overworld (such as when you had to find the correct tombstone), but all of its dungeon puzzles involved finding and hitting switches.
 Zoda's Revenge has a maze that you navigate by following a specific pattern of shapes, a dungeon in which a flute must be played in a strategic location to open the way forward, and several rooms where you have to knock bouncing balls into a hole (but of course, it's easier said than done).

 Unfortunately, the logic puzzle aspect wasn't used to the extent that I would've hoped, but StarTropics is more about action, and Zoda's Revenge delivers that in lopsided quantities.
-The first two chapters, for example, are complete throwaways (it's possible to kill the first boss before it even has a chance to attack).
-While the challenge does start to pick up a bit in Chapter 3, I don't remember getting through the first few levels of StarTropics in such a short amount of time.
+The first two chapters, for example, are complete throwaways (it's possible to defeat the first boss before it even has a chance to attack).
+While the pace does start to pick up a bit in Chapter 3, I don't remember getting through the first few levels of StarTropics in such a short amount of time.

 Among the tougher action sequences are areas that require you to leap across moving platforms that float precariously over bottomless pits.
 Sometimes, you'll even have to leap over spiked poles as you're riding them.
 Other jumps require you to tweak Mike's control in mid-air to either guide him to a safe landing spot, or to keep from falling endlessly through multiple floors.
 There is one particularly dazzling castle that is a labyrinth of walls and hidden pits that take you to a randomly-selected action scene.
 Completing the scene will allow you to continue walking about the castle, but sometimes you have to exit the "right" way to get yourself on the correct path.

 The game's quick pacing also has an adverse effect on the story; very little is done to develop it.
-Mike hops to an era of history, meets someone famous, then okay, moving on, next chapter...Nothing Mike does has any effect on any possible future event, except for one really ridiculous scene where he convinces Leonardo da Vinci to change the Mona Lisa's hair style.
+Mike hops to an era of history, meets someone famous, then moves onto the next chapter.
+Nothing Mike does has any effect on any possible future event, except for one really ridiculous scene where he convinces Leonardo da Vinci to change the Mona Lisa's hair style.
 The game doesn't take time to breathe in its worlds and make them seem alive.
 It uses them only for backdrops and to provide us with the countless cameos.
-There is, for example, almost no reason for the appearance of Sherlock Holmes (even ignoring the fact that it makes no sense because he's only a fictitious character of Sir Arthur Conan Doyle's creation).
-Sure, he tells you to go to the museum, but a signpost could've done that.
+There is, for example, almost no reason for the appearance of Sherlock Holmes (even ignoring the fact that he's a fictitious character of Sir Arthur Conan Doyle's creation).
+Sure, he tells you to go to the museum, but anyone could've done that.

 Zoda, himself, is yet another great game villain who has been reduced to leaping out of shadows and laughing maniacally in a sequel.
-This happened to Foster in Ninja Gaiden 3, who was unceremoniously killed after he did his share of leaping and laughing.
+This happened to Foster in Ninja Gaiden III, who was unceremoniously killed after he did his share of leaping and laughing.
 Here Zoda is unceremoniously revived in three forms (Zoda-X, -Y, and -Z), and exactly how he was revived is never explained.